Marchessault scores PPG in OT, Panthers top Lightning 2-1

 The Lightning tied it less than two minutes later on a power-play goal by Kucherov, who one-timed a pass from Jonathan Drouin past Reimer at 11:33.
 Kucherov leads the Lightning with 19 goals.

 NOTES: Panthers C Nick Bjugstad returned after missing nine games with a groin injury.
-Bjugstad, who was sidelined for the first five weeks of the season with a wrist injury sustained in the preseason, has played 22 games this season. ...
-D Alex Petrovic was back in the lineup after missing 33 games with an ankle injury. .
+Bjugstad, sidelined for the first five weeks of the season with a wrist injury sustained during the preseason, has played 22 games this season. ...
+D Alex Petrovic was back in the lineup after missing 33 games with an ankle injury. ...
 Lightning forward J.T.
-Brown returned after being out for seven games with an upper-body injury. .
-D Jason Garrison was back in the lineup after missing two games due to illness. .
+Brown returned after being out for seven games with an upper-body injury. ...
+D Jason Garrison was back in the lineup after missing two games due to illness. ...
 Before the game, Tampa Bay acquired defenseman Jonathan Racine and a sixth-round selection in the 2017 draft from the Montreal Canadiens for defenseman Nikita Nesterov.

 UP NEXT